LaunchCodeEducation/java-web-development/src/chapters/orm-part1/accessingdata.rst

 ``@Entity`` denotes an entity class.
 Entity classes look very similar to any other Java class, *except* entity classes have *two* constructors.
 The first constructor creates an instance of the class.
 The second one is ``protected`` and has no arguments and/or no return statement.
-While you must set up this second constructor, this constructor will only be used by the JPA to create a new instance.
+While you must set up this second constructor, it will only be used by the JPA to create a new instance.

 Since an entity class determines the *structure* of a table in our relational database, you can add fields to the class to create ids and primary keys.
 ``@Id`` is an annotation that denotes that an integer id field is to be used as an id in the corresponding table in the database.